ArdanaCLM/manager-cloud-installer-svr/README.rst

        Retrieves the details of the given server from SUSE Manager

   ``/api/v1/ov/servers`` (``GET``)
-       Retrieves a list of servers from HPE OpenView
+       Retrieves a list of servers from HPE OneView

   ``/api/v1/ov/servers/{id}`` (``GET``)
-       Retrieves the details of the given server from HPE OpenView
+       Retrieves the details of the given server from HPE OneView

   ``/api/v1/clm/...``
-       Requests to this URL are forwarded to the correspondingin endpoint under ``/api/v2`` in the Ardana Service
+       Requests to this URL are forwarded to the corresponding endpoint under ``/api/v2`` in the Ardana Service